New Features in September 2024

 • Prisma Access (Managed by Strata Cloud Manager)

-Additionally, you can now use location groups and user groups to improve your IP address assignment for mobile users, in addition to theater and User-ID.
+You can now use location groups and user groups to improve your IP address assignment for mobile users, in addition to theater and User-ID.

 Prisma Access: View Prisma Access, Dataplane, and Application and Threats Content Releases in Strata Cloud Manager and Panorama